musa-509-fall-2021/assignment-02-postgis-analytics/README.md

   ```

   As an example, your `stop_desc` for a station stop may be something like "37 meters NE of 1234 Market St" (that's only an example, feel free to be creative, silly, descriptive, etc.)

+  I decided to find and list parks around the bus stops as a guide to people who want to go to park by bus.
+The point data of Philly is from [HERE](https://www.pasda.psu.edu/uci/DataSummary.aspx?dataset=7021).
+Below is the final result of `stop_desc`.

+  > There are 6 park(s) within 1.5km of this stop, at the 33th percentile among the park number of all stops.
+And here are 3 of them which is/are the closest. :)
+  > 1. Nicetown Park at 4369-71 GERMANTOWN AVE which is 847m N (10 mins walk) of the stop.
+  > 2. Fernhill Park at 4600 MORRIS ST which is 1128m W (14 mins walk) of the stop.
+  > 3. Hunting Park at 1101 W HUNTING PARK AVE which is 1237m NE (15 mins walk) of the stop.

   **Tip when experimenting:** Use subqueries to limit your query to just a few rows to keep query times faster.
 Once your query is giving you answers you want, scale it up.
 E.g., instead of `FROM tablename`, use `FROM (SELECT * FROM tablename limit 10) as t`.